VisDunneRight/layered-crossing-minimization/README.md

 2. `src/experiments.py` contains functions for all experiments run in our paper.
 Running this file performs every experiment in our paper (note: this takes an extraordinarily long time to complete, likely close to one month of computation).
 The methods for running the experiment are detailed at the end of the file.
 3. `src/layering.py` contains functions performing the layer assignment step for graphs without predetermined layer assignments, using the algorithms described in our paper.
 4. `src/vis.py` contains a function `draw_graph` used to generate images such as the one at the start of this readme.
 It takes as input a layered graph object and a name for the file.
+5. `scripts` contains a number of bash scripts.
+The ones with "exp" in their name were used to run experiments for our paper on a HPC cluster.